boivie/lovebeat/README.md

   * To trigger a heartbeat, send a counter value >= 0 to "<service>.beat"
   * To set a warning timeout (in seconds), set the gauge value of "<service>.warn"
   * To set an error timeout (in seconds), set the gauge value of "<service>.err"
+  * To clear a value, set the timeout to -1.
+  * To set the timeout to be automatically calculated, set the timeout to -2.

 Examples: